 The train from Chiang Mai to Bangkok offers five daily services, with two

-day trains and three overnight / sleepers costing between 231 Baht for a 3rd Class seat over around 1500 for a 1st Class sleeping berth and taking between 10:35 to 14:40 hours to travel the 751 km distance.
+day trains and three overnight / sleepers costing between 231 Baht for a 3rd Class seat to over 1500 for a 1st Class sleeping berth and taking between 10:35 to 14:40 hours to travel the 751 km distance.

 Most people opt for the overnight sleeper trains as these are the most comfortable, with sleeping berths at a very reasonable price and comparable with the price you would pay for a luxury bus on the same trip.

 Please Note : from November 2016, train 2 has become train 10 and is the first train in Thailand to be using the brand new Chinese built carriages.